 Maximum Yield Explains Spliff

-Another reason as to why spliffs are popular is because they are discreet.
+Spliffs are popular is because they are discreet.
 The tobacco tends to cover some of the smell of the cannabis, thus making it seem like you’re just smoking a normal cigarette.
 Also, since tobacco is added to the cannabis, the cerebral effects of smoking a spliff are less potent.
-However, this again depends on the ratio of weed vs. tobacco you have used in them.
+However, this again depends on the ratio of weed vs. tobacco used in them.
 Not all spliffs are created equal; some taste like a traditional cigarette, while others have an added depth to the flavor profile.